-In October 2017, HSH published its Strategic Framework.
-The Framework outlines the Department's top priorities for reducing homelessness by the end of 2022 and specifically, to reduce homelessness among TAY in San Francisco by at least 50 percent by 2023.
-It describes the key elements of a Homelessness Response System (HRS) designed to curb homelessness and looks at each of the three
+In October 2017, the HSH published its Strategic Framework, which lays out the Department's vision and top priorities for significantly reducing homelessness in San Francisco by the end of 2022 and specifically, to end family homelessness by December 2021.
+It describes the key elements of a Homelessness Response System (HRS) designed to curb homelessness and looks at each of the three primary groups experiencing homelessness in San Francisco-adults, families with children, and youth-and what is needed to better meet the unique needs of each.